-*p-values calculated from a t-test with log-transformed cluster-level data39
+*p-values calculated from a t-test with a pairwise comparison of the log-transformed cluster-level means39

+** k = intercluster coefficient of variation

 Cost-effectiveness results.

 The average cost of reaching each young person with health promotion material (SOC) was less in both HIVST arms compared to SOC, reflecting higher numbers reached.
 Cost per kit distributed (2 kits per referral pack) were $18 for distribution through incentivised peer-networks compared to $28 per HIVST distributed by peer-navigators (Table 3).
 On the other hand the additional cost of linking each young person to PrEP/ART compared to SOC was $114 for peer-navigator direct HIVST distribution and $513 for incentivised peer-networks.